-Billy Graham is perhaps one of the best known evangelists in the Western world.
+Billy Graham was one of the best-known evangelists in the world.

 His message is an uncompromising one focusing on the love God in sending Christ to die for the sins of the world, reconciling man to God.

 He is convinced about the message he brings declaring with confidence and conviction, “The Bible says…”.

 Prophetic ministry, especially in the “prophetic movement” needs to embrace a renewed confidence about the gospel.
 The mistake that many prophets make is to assume that their role is about speaking into a ‘already saved, gospel-saturated community’, and so they don’t need to reference the gospel behind what they think, say and do, because someone else has done so.
 Nothing could be further than the truth.

 Prophecy that draws the heart back to the gospel brings confidence, inspiration and hope.

 If there was just one message that God would bring to both the Church and to the world it is the Gospel.
 Old Testament prophets knew something about this and their passionate message was for Israel to return to God, put away idols and look to God alone for their salvation.

 Prophets today, however, have a far greater message to declare.